tejlibre/ActionFPS-Book/glossary.md

 An award given to a player for reaching a target, such as playing 100 hours.

+## ActionFPS

+A game and portal combining "ActionFPS Game" and "ActionFPS Portal".

+## ActionFPS Game

+An open source multiplayer first-person shooter game based on AssaultCube.

+## ActionFPS Portal

+A website for ActionFPS Game that manages player registrations, including the Ladder, achievements and other player and clan information.

 ## Authentication

 The part of system that helps identify players by their ID.